Mariachi is a musical expression that dates back to at least the 18th century in Western Mexico.

 There are at least 500 schools offering classes along with local and state competitions.
 In some US schools, mariachi ensembles have replaced school bands.
 Professional groups such as Mariachi Cobre, which regularly performs at Disney World, also spend time teaching in public schools.

 In areas with large Mexican-American populations, mariachis are being hired for events outside this ethnic group as well.
-Outside of schools, the most important venue for the music in the United States is mariachi festivals with the longest-running festivals in Tucson and Fresno.
+Outside of schools, the most important venue for music in the United States is mariachi festivals with the longest-running festivals in Tucson and Fresno.

 The Tucson International Mariachi Conference began in 1982.
 It originally was held downtown but in 2012 moved to the Casino Del Sol.
 It showcases over 500 elementary, middle, and high schools and college mariachi players.